Color: DSH Brown/Black Tabby

 Gender: Neutered Male

 On the long weekend of August, 2017, a young woman, who was enjoying a family camp-out at Park Lake, came across this poor fellow hiding in the bushes along a walking path.
 At first, she wasn't sure if what she saw was even a cat, but when she called out, he came running up to her.
 Grateful to hear a friendly voice?
 Absolutely!
 He was thin and dirty and lonely.
 So, home he came with her where she immediately advertised him as a 'found cat' and began looking for a group who could help.
 He had been previously neutered so obviously was cared for at some point in his life.
 His rescuer was very willing to provide his foster care - exactly the type of rescue situation in which PAW can participate.
 An appointment was made for a health check-up a couple of weeks later.
 His weight was low for a cat of his size and so, along with a blood panel, our vet felt we should also snap-test him for FIV and Feline Leukemia.
 His blood panel was perfectly normal - his snap test was not.
 He tested negative for FIV but positive for Feline Leukemia.
 But that's NOT the end of the story!
 The next day we submitted a blood sample to a lab in Calgary for further testing.
-Those results were NEGATIVE.
-To further investigate the discrepant testing, a sample of his blood was sent away to their parent laboratory in Maine.
+Those results were NEGATIVE for both viruses.
+To further investigate the discrepant testing, a sample of his blood was sent away to the parent laboratory in Maine.
 There they re-tested using serum, then plasma (both were negative), but to be sure, they ran a PCR test which can find the actual DNA of a virus.
 That too was NEGATIVE.
 Knox does not have feline leukemia!

 MORAL OF THE STORY: False positives can happen!
 If your cat tests positive on an in-clinic snap test, ask your clinic to re-test at a veterinary laboratory using a different testing method other than one that uses 'whole blood'.
 Some say to wait a couple of months before re-testing but we did not wait.

 UPDATE: On February 13, 2018, Knox is finally going to have his teeth attended to.
-It's been postponed several times due to his stubbornly high T4 numbers due to hyperthyroidism.
+It's been postponed several times due to his stubbornly high T4 number due to hyperthyroidism.
 But the most recent re-test showed his numbers have come down to a point where it is now safe for him to undergo anaesthetic.
 Otherwise, he is doing well.
 His weight has increased by a kilogram and, as a result, has filled out nicely (no more bony spine!).
 His need to constantly eat has slowed, another sign that his thyroid is stabilizing.

 You are welcome to fill out an Adoption inquiry here.